 Credit: @betsybiglap for Tourism NT

-Kakadu National Park, located 90 minutes from Darwin, boasts over 20,000 square kilometres to discover and is a must-see spot with endless outdoor activities and excursions.
+Kakadu National Park, located 90 minutes from Darwin, boasts over 20,000 square kilometres to discover and is a must-see spot with endless outdoor activities and excursions - perfect as a family holiday destination, an adventurous solo retreat, or for outdoorsy couples.
 Renowned for the Aboriginal art that lines sites like Ubirr, Kakadu is the perfect destination for those seeking to explore Aboriginal culture and history and the diverse landscapes of the Northern Territory.
 View the rock art at Ubirr or Burrungkuy or take a ranger-guided walk to hear stories centuries old.
 Enjoy a stunning view of Gunlom Falls, one of the most picturesque waterfalls in all of the Darwin area or book a Yellow Water Cruise to traverse the Yellow Water Billabong and South Alligator River environments.
 This is also one of the best spots for birdwatching at Kakadu!

 For a truly memorable experience, book a 60-minute flight over Kakadu National Park to see the beauty of this region from afar.
 As Kakadu National Park is only 90 minutes away from Darwin, so set aside at least a full day to explore the vast natural landscapes and natural wildlife.
 Pack and dress accordingly to hike and swim at one of the many Kakadu swim spots